 By law, 401(k)s and individual retirement accounts (IRAs) can have only a sole account holder.
 However, the money that goes into such accounts during a marriage technically belongs to both parties.
 As part of the divorce settlement, the spouse with a higher balance may need to transfer funds to the other spouse’s account.

 In the case of 401(k) funds, both spouses need to file a qualified domestic relations order (QDRO) with a state-level domestic-relations court to spell out how they want the money divided.
 Each spouse should keep these three things in mind:

 - The most tax-efficient method for the receiving spouse is to roll such funds directly into their own retirement account.

 - The receiving spouse can also qualify to have some 401(k) funds distributed directly for immediate expenses.
 (Such distributions are exempt from the 10% early withdrawal penalty for those younger than 59½, though the receiving spouse would still be subject to 20% withholding for federal taxes, plus any applicable state taxes.)

-- Any funds transferred directly to a receiving spouse cannot later be deposited into that spouse’s IRA, and any rollover to an IRA must occur within 60 days of the receipt of the money or the IRS will consider it taxable income (minus the 20% withholding).
+- Any funds transferred directly to the receiving spouse cannot later be deposited into that spouse’s IRA, and any rollover to an IRA must occur within 60 days of the receipt of the money, otherwise, the IRS will consider the funds taxable income (minus the 20% withholding).

-QDROs don’t apply to IRA assets, but a direct rollover from one spouse’s IRA to another spouse’s IRA—again, the most tax-efficient method—can occur only if outlined in the divorce settlement and filed with the plan custodian.
+QDROs don’t apply to IRA assets.
+However, a direct rollover from one spouse’s IRA to another spouse’s IRA—again, the most tax-efficient method—can occur only if outlined in the divorce settlement and filed with the plan custodian.